Band & Chorus

 Inspiring girls to be joyful, healthy and confident using a fun, experience-based curriculum which creatively integrates running.

-Physical Education instructor Laura Cary oversees Girls on the Run (GOTR), an after-school program for 3rd through 6th graders.
+Girls on the Run (GOTR) is an after-school program for 3rd through 6th graders.
 The program’s goal is to build confidence through accomplishment while establishing a lifetime appreciation of health and fitness.
 GOTR teaches dynamic and interactive lessons while weaving in physical activity and running games that culminate in a celebratory 5K running event.
 Lessons encourage positive emotional, social, mental and physical development; and, participants explore and discuss their own beliefs around experiences and challenges girls face at this age.
 They also develop important strategies and skills to help them navigate life experiences.

 Click here to find out more about Girls on the Run.